TanThinNguyen/TanThinNguyen/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a Computer Science student at HCM University of Science.
-I'm highly interested in Artificial Intelligence.
+I'm highly interested in Artificial Intelligence and Computer Vision.
 I have basic knowledge of Math, Machine Learning and Deep Learning.

 - 👨‍🎓 I'm learning new knowledge everyday 💪
 - 💼 I'm looking for opportunities to become an AI Engineer.